borisdj/EFCore.BulkExtensions/README.md

 Since Id-s are generated in Db we could not set them, they would all be 0 (int default) in list.<br>
 But if we want to keep the order as they are ordered in list then those Id-s should be set say 1 to 300.<br>
 Here single Id value itself doesn't matter, db will change it to (1001:1300), what matters is their mutual relationship for sorting.<br>
-Insertion order is implemented with [TOP](https://docs.microsoft.com/en-us/sql/t-sql/queries/top-transact-sql) in conjuction with ORDER BY. [stackoverflow:merge-into-insertion-order](https://stackoverflow.com/questions/884187/merge-into-insertion-order).
+Insertion order is implemented with [TOP](https://docs.microsoft.com/en-us/sql/t-sql/queries/top-transact-sql) in conjuction with ORDER BY. [stackoverflow:merge-into-insertion-order](https://stackoverflow.com/questions/884187/merge-into-insertion-order).<br>
+This config should also be used when we have set *SetOutputIdentity* on Entity containing NotMapped Property. [issues/76](https://github.com/borisdj/EFCore.BulkExtensions/issues/76)

 When using **PreserveInsertOrder** with **SetOutputIdentity** Id value does matter.<br>
 If it's BulkInsertOrUpdate method for those that will be updated it has to match Id.<br>